ovh/docs/pages/web_cloud/domains/dns_zone_dkim/guide.en-gb.md

 >> At the level of the selectors you also have 3 possible states:
 >>
 >> - `set`: The selector is correctly configured and active.
 >> - `toSet`: The selector is not configured in the DNS zone of the domain name.
-Tap [Step 4 of “Configuring the DKIM in full” for Emails (MX Plan)](#confemail).
+See [Step 4 in "Configuring the DKIM in full" for Emails (MX Plan)](#confemail).
 >> - `toFix`: The selector has been configured in the domain name’s DNS zone, but the values are incorrect.
-Tap [Step 4 of “Configuring the DKIM in full” for Emails (MX Plan)](#confemail).
+See [Step 4 in "Configuring the DKIM in full" for Emails (MX Plan)](#confemail).
 >>
 > **Exchange**
->> When you are running DKIM on your Exchange platform, use the API call below to check the current status of the DKIM.
+>> When you are running DKIM on your Exchange service, use the API call below to check the current DKIM status.
 >>
 >> > [!api]
 >> >
 >> > @api {v1} /email/exchange GET /email/exchange/{organizationName}/service/{exchangeService}/domain/{domainName}/dkim/{selectorName}
 >> >
 >>
->> - `organisationName`: Type the name of your Exchange platform in the form "hosted-zz1111111-1" or "private-zz111111-1". <br>
+>> - `organisationName`: Type the name of your Exchange service in the form "hosted-zz1111111-1" or "private-zz111111-1". <br>
 >> - `selectorName`: Enter the name of the selector you created. <br>
->> - `exchangeService`: Type the name of your Exchange platform in the form "hosted-zz1111111-1" or "private-zz111111-1". <br>
+>> - `exchangeService`: Type the name of your Exchange service in the form "hosted-zz1111111-1" or "private-zz111111-1". <br>
->> - `domainName`: Enter the domain name attached to your Exchange platform that the DKIM must be present on. <br>
+>> - `domainName`: Enter the domain name attached to your Exchange service that the DKIM must be present on. <br>
 >>
 >> Then look at the value `status:` in the result:
 >>